dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 That’s it for Chapter 2.
-Now the moment you’ve all been waiting for: how does Dart stack up Java?
+Now the moment you’ve all been waiting for: how does Dart stack up against Java?

 Well, the chapter has 13 puzzles.
 Nine are clear wins for Dart,